uidotdev/react-course-curriculum/README.md

 ## Step 10: Finish the UI for the /detail route
 At this point the /detail route should have all the data it needs to render.

- * Finish the app by finishin the UI for the /detail route.
+ * Finish the app by finishing the UI for the /detail route.

 The final /detail route should now look like this.